Skip to content

 This is the Hamiltonian formulation of classical mechanics: it describes a differential equation \(\frac{d}{dt} \begin{pmatrix} q \\ p \end{pmatrix} = \begin{pmatrix} \pd{H}{p} \\ -\pd{H}{q} \end{pmatrix}\).

-This is the geometrical structure associated with classical mechanics.
+This is the geometrical structure associated with classical mechanics; using this language, one can restate the above results more abstractly.

 Geometrically, the configuration space, of which the Lagrangian is a function, is the tangent bundle, while phase space is the cotangent bundle.
 The evolution of a system can be described by a map from the cotangent bundle to itself.